SimonAltmannshofer/CarND-Capstone/README.md

 [identification]: ./docs/driving_log_acc_cost_brake.png

 [inference_eval]: ./docs/ssdv2tl_simrealbosch-eval.png
-[testlot1]: ./imgs/test_tl_detector/ssdv2_srb/left0000.png
-[testlot2]: ./imgs/test_tl_detector/ssdv2_srb/left0561.png
+[inference_precision]: ./docs/ssdv2tl_simrealbosch-precision.png

+[srb_lot]: ./imgs/test_tl_detector/inc_v2_coco_srb/left0000.png
+[srb_sim]: ./imgs/test_tl_detector/inc_v2_coco_srb/left0003.png
+[real_lot]: ./imgs/test_tl_detector/inc_v2_coco_real/left0000.png
+[real_sim]: ./imgs/test_tl_detector/inc_v2_coco_real/left0003.png

+[sim_lot]: ./imgs/test_tl_detector/inc_v2_coco_sim/left0000.png
+[sim_sim]: ./imgs/test_tl_detector/inc_v2_coco_sim/left0003.png

+Some initial notes before you deploy the project:
+- Due to the terrible performance of the simulators camera-interface we had to add a lot of tweaks.
+- Not even the Udacity-Workspace is running properly with the camera activated.
+- It really is the simulator + interface!
+Even when we do not subscribe to the camera-topic the same lag can be observed!
+- Especially if there are lot's of trees in the vicinity the simulator will take up all CPU resources and the drive-by-wire will spin out of control.
+- The frame-rate for the inference was limited to `LIMIT_CAMERA_FPS = 4` (see `tl_detector.py`) in order to free up some CPU-resources.
+You might want to increase this on your PC.
+- The `waypoint_updater` will only accept the track-waypoints once. **It will stop at the end of the waypoint-list.** We considered this to be the safe choice and desired behaviour?!

 There are several options available for setting up the development environment:
-* **Windows Host + VBox:** With the simulator running in Windows and ROS running in a Ubuntu VirtualBox.
-This option was **discarded due to terrible performance**.
+- **Windows Host + VBox:** With the simulator running in Windows and ROS running in a Ubuntu VirtualBox.
+This option was *discarded due to terrible performance*.
-* **Ubuntu Host:** With the simulator and ROS running in the same OS.
+- **Ubuntu Host:** With the simulator and ROS running in the same OS.
 Better performance but still some lag with active camera.
 Difficult to set up the correct (old) versions and dependencies of *Carla*.
 Used during development.
-* **Project Workspace:** Webbased Workspace with a 50h limit supplied by Udacity.
+- **Project Workspace:** Webbased Workspace with a 50h limit supplied by Udacity.
 Will be used for testing compatibility with Carla.
 Camera can't be used due to terrible-lag.

 ## Setting up the Ubuntu Host
-* Stick to the tested versions: Ubuntu 16.04 with ROS Kinetic
+- Stick to the tested versions: Ubuntu 16.04 with ROS Kinetic
+- How To install Ubuntu alongside Win10: https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/

 ### Install ROS: Robot Operating System
 There is a nice guide for the ROS installation for Ubuntu: http://wiki.ros.org/kinetic/Installation/Ubuntu